0xHadiRamdhani/instagram-downloader-flutter/README.md

 ---

-**⚠️ Disclaimer**: Aplikasi ini dibuat untuk keperluan pendidikan dan personal use.
-Harap gunakan dengan bijak dan hormati hak cipta konten Instagram.
-Kami tidak bertanggung jawab atas penyalahgunaan aplikasi ini.
+**Disclaimer**: This application is created for educational and personal use purposes.
+Please use responsibly and respect Instagram content copyrights.
+We are not responsible for misuse of this application.

-**Made with ❤️ by Instagram Downloader Team**
+**Made by Instagram Downloader Team**